bagoelz/trinity_contact/README.md

 - Group based on inital firstname - done
 - Clicking on contact redirect to user profile contact detail - done
 - Clicking on update button / remove button will go back to previous page - done
+- Next button on keyboard when update field - done
 - Added phone number field - done
 - on Profile page will see profile data - done
 - A pull to refresh will reset everything - done